T. C. Boyle

 Thomas Coraghessan Boyle (born December 2, 1948) is an American novelist and short story writer.
-Since the mid-1970s, he has published nineteen novels and more than 150 short stories.
+Since the mid-1970s, he has published thirty one novels and more than 150 short stories.
 He won the PEN/Faulkner Award in 1988, for his third novel, World's End, which recounts 300 years in upstate New York.

 He was previously a Distinguished Professor of English at the University of Southern California.

 Early life

-T.C.
-Boyle was born Thomas John Boyle, the son of Thomas John Boyle, a school bus driver, and his wife Rosemary Post Boyle (later Rosemary Murphy), a school secretary.
+T. C. Boyle was born Thomas John Boyle, the son of Thomas John Boyle, a school bus driver, and his wife Rosemary Post Boyle (later Rosemary Murphy), a school secretary.
 He grew up in Peekskill, New York and changed his middle name to Coraghessan when he was 17 after an ancestor of his mother.
 He received a B.A. in English and History from the State University of New York at Potsdam (1968), an M.F.A.
 (1974) from the Iowa Writers' Workshop, and a Ph.D.
 (1977) from the University of Iowa.